Water sharing plan reviews

 The review has been undertaken consistent with our responsibilities under Section 43A of the NSW Water Management Act 2000, and has also considered findings from the Chief Scientist and Engineer’s report.

-You can read the water sharing plan on the NSW Water Sharing Plan Legislation webpage.
+You can read more about the water sharing plan on the NSW legislation web page.